keras-team/keras-hub/ROADMAP.md

   core Tensorflow.

 - **KerasNLP is not a Transformer only library.**
-  Transformer based models are a key offering for KerasNLP, and these architectures should be easy to train and use within the library.
-However, we want to support other types of models, such as n-gram or word2vec approaches that might be more suited to some real-world tasks (e.g. low-resource deployments).
+  Transformer based models are a key offering for KerasNLP, and they should be easy to train and use within the library.
+However, we need to support other types of models, such as n-gram or word2vec approaches that might run more easily on limited hardware.
+We will always want the most practical tool for the task, regardless of architecture.

 ## Focus areas for 2022